What restores your soul when you feel worn out from mothering and homeschool?

 You NEED to find something that you can do for just you.
 Self-care for homeschool moms is vital because we have to take care of the teacher so that she can have the energy and passion to teach.

 Alone Time Self-Care Ideas for the Homeschool Mom

 Being away from the house is good – but to be able to sit on my couch, in my house, and be quiet brought such deep stillness to my soul.
+Sometimes, homeschooling mom self-care looks like just sitting on the couch in a quiet house – not doing the laundry!!

-Self-Care Tip #8 Go on a retreat.
-You are not a bad mom if you go on that church retreat overnight!
-What if your husband isn’t available that weekend?
-Plan your own retreat and stay at a local hotel overnight.
 Every year, I go on a silent retreat for three wonderful days.
 I used to feel guilty, but now I know that I am a better mom because of it!

 Light some candles.
 Put some special additives in your bathwater.
 Put on some music and lock the door.
 Hint, hint – no interruptions.
 Your kids will survive.

 Treat Your Ears & Your Heart with these Homeschool Mom Self-Care Tips